redhat-et/models-aas/deployment/kuadrant/README.md

 kubectl wait --for=condition=Available deployment/minio -n minio-system --timeout=300s
 ```

-### 5. Deploy AI Models with KServe
+### 7. Deploy AI Models with KServe

-Deploy actual AI models using KServe InferenceServices with GPU acceleration:
+> Option 1 Deploy models using KServe InferenceServices on a GPU accelerator:
+> There is an added example of how to set the runtime with kserve via `vllm-latest-runtime.yaml`

 ```bash
 # Deploy the latest vLLM ServingRuntime with Qwen3 support